Rookout/deployment-examples/java-aws-elasticbeanstalk/README.md

-# Quickstart for Java + Rookout and AWS Elastic Beanstalk
+# Quickstart for debugging Java + AWS Elastic Beanstalk

-A sample application for using Rookout + Java + AWS Elastic Beanstalk.
+A sample application for debugging Java + AWS Elastic Beanstalk using Rookout.

 Before following this guide we recommend reading the basic [Java + Rookout] guide.

-## Elastic Beanstalk Rookout Integration Explained
+## Adding Rookout to an existing EBS Project

 To integrate Rookout into your existing java beanstalk application follow these steps:

 1. Add the source files to your built .jar file.

-2. Add the Rookout [.ebextensions standalone config scripts](.ebextensions) to your project configuration.
+2. Add these [.ebextensions standalone config scripts](.ebextensions) to your project configuration.
     * One sets up the Rook SDK, responsible for communicating with the Rookout service.
-    * The ither sets up and runs the Rookout java agent.
+    * The other sets up and runs the Rookout java agent.

 __The process is described here : [Rookout Integration Process](#rookout-integration-process)__